Step 1: Choose an office

 Depending on the office you want to run for, you may represent a ward, school district or a whole city.
 Each have geographic boundaries, and there are limits on which offices you can run for depending on where you live.

 You can request a paper copy of a district map from the city.
-The first map is free, and additional copies can be provided at cost within a reasonable limit.
+The first map (size 8.5" x 11") is free, and additional copies can be provided at cost within a reasonable limit.

 Step 3: Request a candidate toolkit

-The contents of the kits can also be downloaded piece by piece if you only need certain parts or want to avoid printed copies.
-View the toolkit section of the main become a candidate page for all the documents.
+The contents of a toolkit can also be downloaded piece by piece if you only need certain parts or want to avoid printed copies.
+View the 'resources for candidates' menu below for more information.

 Step 4: Collect signatures and prepare to file

-To become a candidate on the ballot for a municipal office (mayor or city council), you will need to file a nominating petition with the City of St. Louis Park.
-For seats on the city council, you will need to collect 50 signatures from eligible (registered) voters in the district you plan to run in who have not already signed a petition for another candidate.
-This can only be done during the filing period.
-Keep signatures neat and legible since they will need to be verified by local election officials to ensure your petition is valid.
-Another best practice is to collect more than the required number of signatures in case some of them are found to be ineligible.
+To become a candidate on the ballot for a municipal office (mayor or city council), the city charter requires you to file a nominating petition.
+The petition must be substantially similar to the format outlined in the city charter and must include a minimum of 50 signatures from eligible (registered) voters in the district you plan to run in who have not already signed a petition for another candidate for the same office.
+Signatures may only be collected during the filing period.
+Signatures are verified by local election officials at the time of filing to ensure the petition is valid.
+It is best practice to collect more than the minimum number of signatures required in case some are found to be invalid.

 A committee or a candidate must submit an initial campaign finance report to the city clerk within 14 days after the candidate or committee receives or spends more than $750 in a year they are a candidate.
 This means whenever you collect or spend $750, your first report is due.
-After that, you need to file regular reports on the following schedule:
+After that, you need to file regular reports based on the requirements in state law.

 Step 5: File for office